maveniix/rubysteps/README.md

 have access to.
 You can run each lesson on a vagrant virtual machine which contains all the software necessary to run the lesson.

+## For the hacker types

+RubySteps provides a pre-configured virtual machine so that you can run the examples as easily as possible.
+However, you may wish to use your existing configuration to run the RubySteps lessons, and that's fine.
+Each lesson will include its configuration as well as notes on any third-party dependencies.
+If you have any questions with running the lessons on your setup, please email pat@patmaddox.com

 ## Easy as 1, 2, 3(-ish)

 The basic steps to setting up the RubySteps environment are to install vagrant